 In addition to the divine beauty of vineyards and lakefront views, there also exists a noticeable brokenness in the city that is home to the fifth poorest zip code in the United States.

 This stark difference was evident to the 294 volunteers who came to Erie, Sept.
-20-21, to participate in the first ever Serve PA/SJ weekend, hosted by the Baptist Resource Network (BRN) of Pennsylvania/South Jersey.
+20-21, to participate in the inaugural Serve PA/SJ weekend, hosted by the Baptist Resource Network (BRN) of Pennsylvania/South Jersey.
+The Serve PA/SJ initiative was a dream sparked by Send Relief’s Serve Tour Philly effort that took place in Philadelphia last year, Sept.
+15-16.

 Volunteers gather at Erie City Mission in Erie, Pa., to receive their Serve PA/SJ project assignments.

-During the two-day mission effort, the BRN partnered with three local churches affiliated with the state convention – Millcreek Community Church (MCC), Harborcreek Community Church (HCC) and Walnut Creek Baptist Church (WCB) – and Erie City Mission (ECM), one of the leading ministry organizations in Erie, to complete 19 projects.
+During the two-day mission effort in Erie, the BRN partnered with three local churches affiliated with the state convention – Millcreek Community Church (MCC), Harborcreek Community Church (HCC) and Walnut Creek Baptist Church (WCB) – and Erie City Mission (ECM), one of the leading ministry organizations in Erie, to complete 19 projects.

 “We wanted to come alongside them and really just enhance their impact [and] their influence in their community for the gospel of Jesus Christ,” said Buff McNickle, BRN director of compassion ministry and partnership development, who headed up the Serve PA/SJ initiative.